Reference

 When to use

-Understanding the internals of a specific file.
+Understanding the signatures, types, and purpose of symbols in a specific file.
 Use after get_code_map identifies the relevant file path.
+Prefer this over get_source_file when you need structured symbol information rather than raw implementation logic.

 Example prompt